Knowledge base

 - Choose the desired options:

-This guide explains how to specify a backup audio stream on the Radio streaming Infomaniak.
+This guide explains how to specify a backup audio stream on the Streaming radio Infomaniak.

 Create a backup stream

-- Click on the button Add Stream to create a new stream and join it with a backup stream or Configure an existing stream in order to activate the option:
+- Click the Add a stream button to create a new stream and add a backup stream to it or Configure an existing stream to activate the option:

-- Click the toggle switch button to activate the backup stream on your feed:
+- Click the toggle switch to enable the backup stream on your stream:

-- Copy the information at your disposal to set your backup encoder.
+- Copy the information provided to configure your backup encoder.

 - Save the activation of the backup stream at the bottom right of the page.

-At the same place you can set the backup stream as a flow relays in order to manually enter the parameters corresponding to the backup audio stream:
+In the same place, you can set the backup stream as a stream relay to manually enter the corresponding parameters for the backup audio stream:

 Save the new information at the bottom right of the page.

-This guide concerns listening information for Streaming Radio which can be exported to ACPM (former Digital OJD).
+This guide concerns the listening information of Streaming Radio that can be exported to ACPM (formerly OJD Numérique).

 Preamble

-- This data, which is recognised as an official reference, supports media and advertising market players in the analysis, comparison and structuring of their strategies.
+- These data, recognized as the official reference, support market players in the media and advertising sectors in their analysis, comparison, and structuring of their strategies.

-- Under the governance of its media organisations, the ACPM guarantees transparency, independence and methodological rigour; it ensures reliable certifications in line with developments in the media sector.
+- Governed by its bodies composed of media professionals, ACPM ensures transparency, independence, and methodological rigor; it provides reliable certifications in line with the evolution of the media sector.

-- Also take note of this other guide concerning a similar service but intended for Switzerland.
+- Also, refer to this other guide about a similar service but intended for Switzerland.

 Prerequisites

-- The Organization in which the Streaming Service is located must be established with an address in France.
+- The Organization where the Streaming service is located must be established with an address in France.

-- To activate the ACPM certification, please contact this service by email:
+- To activate ACPM certification, please contact this service by email:

 equipe-ojdnumerique@acpm.fr

-. - Once the contract has been drawn up with the latter,contact Infomaniak supportgiving information about your ACPM and Infomaniak contract.
+. - Once the contract has been established with them, contact Infomaniak support by providing the information related to your ACPM and Infomaniak contract.

 To manage the activation or deactivation of the service: